Polish–Lithuanian Wars (13th–14th centuries): 14th century

 During the war with the Teutonic Order of 1294–95, the Lithuanians used the Wizna castle of the Masovian Duke Wenceslaus of Płock on the lower bank of the Vistula.
 After the King of Bohemia John of Luxembourg forced the Masovian dukes to support the Teutonic Order again, the Lithuanians led by Dovydas Gardiniškis ravaged Pułtusk, the estate of the Bishop of Płock, in 1324.

 At the beginning of the 14th century, Władysław I Łokietek united part of the Polish lands.
 The common threat from the Teutonic Order prompted him to conclude an alliance with the Lithuanian prince Gediminas in 1325.
 The alliance was strengthened by the marriage of Władysław's successor, Casimir III the Great, the future king, to the grand duke's daughter, Aldona of Lithuania.
+As part of this alliance, the Lithuanian and Polish armies jointly raided Branderburg, reaching Berlin and Frankfurt.

 In early 14th century, the Grand Duke of Lithuania Vytenis regained part of the Yotvingian lands in Podlachia from Masovian control, which had been ravaged, captured and divided by Masovia, Volhynia and the Teutonic Order at the end of the 13th century.

 In the second half of the 1320s–mid-1350s, Masovia was neutral with regards to Lithuania.
 Wenceslaus married Danutė Gediminaitė, the daughter of the Grand Duke of Lithuania Gediminas, in 1321.
 In 1323, Gediminas assisted the Masovian dukes in their fight with the Teutonic Order over Dobrzyń.
 In 1331, Yuri II Boleslav, the Duke of Masovia as well as Galicia–Volhynia (Traidenis' grandson), married another daughter of Gediminas, Euphemia Gediminaitė.
 Through Masovia, Gediminas maintained relations with Western Europe and invited foreigners to travel to Lithuania through its lands.

 In the summer of 1337, the Masovian knights defeated the Lithuanian troops crossing the Narew River in the Battle of Pułtusk.